DavidCarMor/EWB/Tutorials/README.md

     output_Se20_LAI_5 =EPI_WBV9(data,So=20, LAI=5); % So=20 and LAI=5
     output_Se20_fe05 =EPI_WBV9(data,So=20,fe=0.5); % So=20 and fe=0.5

+Note that LAI is the Leaf Area Index in the forest2.
+Similarly, the fractional grid canopy area covered by epiphytes is accessed through the parameter fe.

 3.2 Now, we can plot and compare those results

     % Plotting water level under different conditions